regisb/spotify-onthego/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -S, --no-skip         Don't skip files that were already downloaded.
+      -h, --help            show this help message and exit -i, --interactive     Interactively select the song to download from Youtube.
+      -S, --no-skip         Don't skip files that were already downloaded.
       -a {webm,ogg,m4a}, --audio {webm,ogg,m4a}
                             Preferred audio format to download.
 By default, the